 Advocating for higher levels of protection

-Sadly, some of these special places are threatened by ill-advised projects, like road-building and timber harvesting.
-SELC is committed to protecting these important areas and works with national forest leaders during the creation of forest management plans.
-These plans set a 15-year vision for a national forest, and offer an opportunity for SELC and other stakeholders to advocate for wild places to be protected from future industrial projects.
+Sadly, some of these special places are threatened by reckless road-building and timber harvesting projects.
+SELC is committed to protecting these important areas and works with U.S. Forest Service leaders during the creation of forest management plans.
+These plans set the long-term vision for a national forest, and offer an opportunity for SELC and other stakeholders to advocate for wild places to be protected from future industrial projects.

 We are also pushing for more permanent protections on Capitol Hill by urging Congress to create additional Wilderness Areas and National Scenic Areas.
 We are currently advocating for added protections in Virginia through the Virginia Wilderness Additions Act, which will add a total of 5,600 acres to two existing wilderness areas within the George Washington National Forest: the Rough Mountain Wilderness area and the Rich Hole Wilderness area.
 We are fighting to create the Shenandoah Mountain National Scenic Area as well, which would protect around 90,000 acres in the George Washington National Forest.